Best Medicare Advantage Plans in Washington State

 Network Restrictions for Medicare Advantage Plans in Washington State

 - HMO: With this kind of Medicare Advantage plan in Washington State, you almost always will need to get covered services from an in-network doctor, hospital, or another provider.
 They will make exceptions for emergencies and a very few special circumstances.
-You must also choose a primary care doctor, called a PCP, to give you referrals to specialists and some other services.
+You must also choose a primary care doctor, called a PCP, to give you referrals to specialists and some other health care providers and services.

 - PPO: With these kinds of plans, you will pay less if you choose in-network providers.
 You also don’t need to get referrals to visit specialists.

 If you move away from your Medicare Advantage plan network, you will probably trigger a Special Election Period.
-You will have about two months to enroll in a Medicare Advantage plan that includes your new city or town.
+You will have about two months to enroll in a Medicare Advantage plan that includes your new city or town in its service area.

 Medicare beneficiaries in Clark County and elsewhere in Washington State may find these resources helpful when learning about or signing up for Medicare coverage.
 Some of them even offer language assistance if English isn’t your first language.